 11th December 2014

-Making a move into freelance work is becoming an increasingly popular option in Britain.
-According to the Association of Independent Professionals and the Self-Employed (IPSE), nearly 1.8 million people are currently working solo in the UK, making an annual economic contribution of some £95 billion.
+Moving into freelance work is becoming an increasingly popular option in Britain.
+According to the Association of Independent Professionals and the Self-Employed (IPSE), nearly 1.8 million people work solo in the UK, making an annual economic contribution of some £95 billion.